 - The gold standard for diagnosis of diastolic dysfunction is a TTE

 - Diastolic dysfunction is graded in four grades (I to IV)

-- Diastolic dysfunction is the product of decreased left ventricular compliance
+- Diastolic dysfunction is the product of increased left ventricular elastance (decreased compliance)

-- The decreased compliance leads to increased LV end-diastolic pressure, which is responsible for pulmonary oedema
+- The increased elastance leads to increased LV end-diastolic pressure, which is responsible for pulmonary oedema

 - Increased preload and increased afterload both result in a further increase in LV end-diastolic pressure

-- Tachycardia causes impaired diastolic relaxation (there is not enough diastolic time to relax) and shifts the LV diastolic pressure-volume relationship up and to the left (i.e. decreases LV compliance).
+- Tachycardia causes impaired diastolic relaxation (there is not enough diastolic time to relax) and shifts the LV diastolic pressure-volume relationship up and to the left (i.e. increases LV elastance).

 - As a result, any stress or exercise will result in markedly elevated LV filling pressures, and high left atrial hypertension is required to maintain a normal stroke volume.